millenomi/mover-mini-binaries/README.md

 # Mover Mini Pre-alpha

-This is a pre-alpha version of the Mover Mini library.
+This repository contains the Mover Mini library.
 This library allows you to add some of the features of the [Mover application](http://infinite-labs.net/mover/) to your own app, allowing it to share and receive from other devices at the swipe of a finger.
+For more information, see [the Mover Mini website](http://infinite-labs.net/mover/mini/).

 Following this section are update news.
 Look below them for a quick start on the use of this library.